Free tax support! Reduce stress this tax season with help from Mac’s Money Centre

 What benefits should I be checking for after I prepare my return?

 Always check your return before filing to ensure the benefits and amounts are identified on your return.
 Check and re-check your inputs.
-You should check for a GST/HST benefit from the federal government, the Ontario Trillium Grant and the Climate Action Incentive benefit.
+You should check for a GST/HST benefit from the federal government, the Ontario Trillium Grant and the Canada Carbon Rebate.
+Also, check to make sure you have recorded your tuition for the purpose of recording your tuition tax credits.

 Do I need shopping receipts to claim these benefits?